bkw/node-dronestream/README.md

 Get a realtime live video stream from your
 [Parrot AR Drone 2.0](http://ardrone2.parrot.com/) straight to your browser.

-## Documentation is a little out of date, please check the two examples for now!

 ## Requirements

 You'll need a decent and current browser and some cpu horsepower.